 The majority of people plan to retire at 65 and enjoy a financially stable, rewarding lifestyle during their ‘golden’ years.
 But with so many pension plans available, choosing the right pension plan according to your personal circumstances can be somewhat daunting.

 It was a heart-breaking story for Rita and Roy Monksfield.
 A life-threatening illness led Mr Monksfield to change his pension plan, but after signing up to the wrong options, payments stopped weeks before he passed away and his widow was left penniless.

 Mr Monksfield took out an enhanced single-life annuity, which pays out a bigger income when you are suffering from illness but stops on death.
 The adviser allegedly told the couple they were ineligible for a joint annuity due to the couple’s age gap.
 With this option, payments would have continued after death and then pay a reduced income to the spouse for the rest of their life.

 Sadly, this situation is becoming all too common.
 People can become ‘blinded by pension science’ and not entirely sure of what pension plan they have or even if it’s the right pension plan for them.

-Although life can often deal some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have being financially secure as we get older as the top priority.
+Although life can often deal some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have to be financially secure as we get older as of the top priority.

 I can fully understand the appeal of the ‘live for today’ attitude, particularly amongst people in their 20’s and 30’s, but when tomorrow does eventually but obviously come, those that have made a retirement plan of action, accumulated savings, and have a sensible financial strategy in place, will be better-off and therefore able to enjoy a comfortable, comparable lifestyle when they retire.